 As the Municipal Code is updated, this document will be automatically updated.
-If a substantial amendment is completed in the future, this section will be updated to match the current zoning designations.
+If a substantial amendment is Note that some of the zoning categories may be adjusted to allow for duplex zoning on June 7, 2021.
+If that is approved, this section will be updated completed in the future, this section will be updated to match the current zoning designations.